 There may be trade-offs to consider - in ensuring the estimated Undefined Exposure is most accurate most of the time, this may result in more instances where the Undefined Potential Exposure is less than the actual Undefined Exposure which results in higher risk.
-If the instances where the estimated Undefined Exposure is less than the realised Undefined Exposure are minimised, this may result in other instances where the estimated Undefined Exposure does not accurately reflect the realised Undefined Exposure, resulting in Participants having to post more credit cover than they could otherwise have been required.
+If the instances where the estimated Undefined Exposure is less than the realised Undefined Exposure are minimised, this may result in other instances where the estimated Undefined Exposure the estimated Undefined Exposure is less than the realised Undefined Exposure are minimised, this may result in other instances where the estimated Undefined Exposure does not accurately reflect the realised Undefined Exposure, resulting in Participants having to post more credit cover than they could otherwise have been required.